ans-group/docs.ukfast.co.uk/source/security/ddos/setup-cname.md

 ![connect](files/ddosx_cname_connect.png)

-Once the transaction has completed, you will be asked to verify that you own th domain.
-We can do this one of two ways, either add a TXT record in your current DNS provider with the provided value, or upload a file to your server that can be accsessed via your domain.
+Once the transaction has completed, you will be asked to verify that you own this domain.
+You can do this one of two ways, either add a TXT record in your current DNS provider with the provided value, or upload a file to your server that can be accessed via your domain.

 - Select the verification type you want to use